-- (1) The Minister may establish by notice in the Gazette an Interim Council. - (2) The Minister may appoint in writing as the members of the Interim Council - - (a) not less than two social workers, of whom one must be the staff member in control of Social Welfare Services in the Ministry; - (b) not less than two persons who must be registered as either a clinical psychologist, a counselling psychologist or an educational psychologist, and of whom one must be the staff member in control of Psychology Services in the Ministry; - (c) one legal practitioner having not less than ten years experience in the practising of law; - (d) not less than one person who is not a registered person; and - (e) one registered person whom he or she regards as a suitable person to serve on the Interim Council as such a member. - (3) The registrar will act as the secretary of the Interim Council. - (4) The Minister may appoint in accordance with subsection (2), but subject to the other provisions of this section, any person to replace any member of the Interim Council - - (a) who has vacated office in terms of section 9(1); or - (b) is removed from office in terms of section 9(2). - (5) A person appointed in terms of subsection (2) as a member of the Interim Council, who is not a staff member or otherwise in the full-time employment of the Public Service, may be paid such remuneration in respect of his or her membership as the Minister may determine with the concurrence of the Minister of Finance. - (6) The Interim Council established in terms of subsection (1) - - (a) may exercise the powers and perform the duties and functions of the Council conferred or imposed upon the Council by or in terms of this Act; and - (b) acts for and on behalf of the Council and in its name, place and stead, as if it were the Council until such time as the Council has been constituted in terms of section 7.
+- (1) The Minister may establish by notice in the Gazette an Interim Council. - (2) The Minister may appoint in writing as the members of the Interim Council - - (a) not less than two medical practitioners; - (b) not less than two dentists; - (c) one legal practitioner having not less than ten years experience in the practising of law; and - (d) not less than one person who is not a registered person. - (3) The Permanent Secretary is a member, subject to subsection (4), of the Interim Council ex officio. - (4) If the Permanent Secretary is not a medical practitioner, then - - (a) he or she will not be a member of the Interim Council; and - (b) the Minister must appoint in writing as a member of the Interim Council in the place of the Permanent Secretary a medical practitioner who is also a staff member and whom he or she regards as a suitable person to serve on the Interim Council as such a member. - (5) The registrar will act as the secretary of the Interim Council. - (6) The Minister may appoint in accordance with subsection (2), but subject to the other provisions of this section, any person to replace any member of the Interim Council - - (a) who has vacated office in terms of section 9(1); or - (b) is removed from office in terms of section 9(2). - (7) A person appointed in terms of subsection (2) as a member of the Interim Council, who is not a staff member or otherwise in the full-time employment of the Public Service, may be paid such remuneration in respect of his or her membership as the Minister may determine with the concurrence of the Minister of Finance.

-- (7) For the purposes of this section, any reference in his Act to the Council, unless the context otherwise indicates, must be regarded as a reference to the Interim Council. - (8) Any - - (a) power exercised or duty or function performed by the Interim Council by virtue of subsection (6); - (b) person appointed or employed by the Interim Council, or regarded to have been so appointed or employed, will be regarded as having been so exercised or performed, or having been so appointed or employed, by the Council.
+- (8) The Interim Council established in terms of subsection (1) - - (a) may exercise the powers and perform the duties and functions of the Council conferred or imposed upon the Council by or in terms of this Act; and - (b) acts for and on behalf of the Council and in its name, place and stead, - as if it were the Council until such time as the Council has been constituted in terms of section 7. - (9) For the purposes of this section, any reference in this Act to the Council, unless the context otherwise indicates, must be regarded as a reference to the Interim Council. - (10) Any - - (a) power exercised or duty or function performed by the Interim Council by virtue of subsection (8); - (b) person appointed or employed by the Interim Council, or regarded to have been so appointed or employed, will be regarded as having been so exercised or performed, or having been so appointed or employed, by the Council.